Keeping Career Resources Up to Date

 how often to update

 We surveyed over 1,000 people across the U.S., including a mix of those who are looking for work and those actively employed.
-They shared their experiences with CV updating and LinkedIn profiles.
+They shared their experiences with resume updating and LinkedIn profiles.
 If you're questioning a career change of your own or need an refresher on staying up to date, keep reading.

 A Fresh Approach